Jaguar XJ (XJ40): Exterior

 The curvaceous lines of the outgoing Series XJ were replaced by the more angular, geometric shape of the XJ40.
 For the first production run, all headlamps fitted were a set of two round lamps inside a chrome housing with painted bezels or a set of form-fitting composite rectangular headlamps with power-wash sprayers.
 The lower trim level had painted bezels without chrome.
 The latter were fitted to the higher trim levels: Sovereign and Daimler.
-The US safety regulations allowed the form-fitting composite headlamps in 1983 for the model year 1984 onward.
-However, the lengthy lead time for American type approval didn't give Jaguar the opportunity to change, at the last minute, to the popular composite rectangular headlamps in time for the US launch.
-During the 1990 model year refresh, the US-specified XJ40 received the composite rectangular headlamps for entire trim levels.
+The United States safety regulations allowed the form-fitting composite headlamps in 1983 for the model year 1984 onward.
+The lengthy lead time for American type approval did not give Jaguar the opportunity to change at the last minute to the popular composite rectangular headlamps in time for the launch in the United States.
+During the 1990 model year refresh, the United States-specified XJ40 received the composite rectangular headlamps for entire trim levels.
 The European headlamps have single reflector for low and high beams behind the flatter glass lens.
-The US headlamps have two separate reflectors for low and high beams behind the slightly bulbous plastic lens.
+The United States headlamps have two separate reflectors for low and high beams behind the slightly bulbous plastic lens.
+After the refresh the door handles were altered to a design with a slightly larger handle pull, as well as Tibbe 8 disc locks being fitted, unlike the Ford 6 disc type.

-The bumper is a visually distinct black-rubber-covered bar that runs the full width of the car and incorporates the sidelights and indicator lights.
+The bumper is a visually distinct black-rubber-covered bar that runs the full width of the car, and incorporates the sidelights and indicator lights.
 The bonnet is hinged at the front.
 Window frames are either chromed or black, depending on model.
 Rain gutters, door mirrors, and door handles are also finished in chrome.
 All XJ40s have a chrome surround for the windshield and a single wide-sweeping wiper.
 Early low-specification cars were fitted with metric-sized steel wheels and plastic wheelcovers.
 From 1991, the wheels were changed to imperial sizing.

 Interior

-The interior of the XJ40 was trimmed with either walnut or rosewood, and either cloth or leather upholstery (depending on model.)

-Until 1990, cars were fitted with an instrument binnacle that used digital readouts for the ancillary gauges.
-Instrumentation included a vacuum fluorescent display named the "Vehicle Condition Monitor" (VCM), which contained a 32x32 dot-matrix screen capable of 34 functions.
+The interior of the XJ40 was trimmed with either walnut or rosewood, and either cloth or leather upholstery depending on model.
+Until 1990, cars were fitted with an instrument binnacle that used digital readouts for the ancillary gauges, but still featured an analogue tachometer and speedometer.
+Instrumentation included a vacuum fluorescent display named the Vehicle Condition Monitor (VCM), which contained a 32x32 dot-matrix screen capable of 34 functions.
 The VCM was able to alert the driver of bulb failure, brake pad wear, unlatched doors/boot, and low coolant level.
-However, the binnacle was notoriously unreliable and from 1990 on, the binnacle was redesigned to use analogue gauges.
+The binnacle was notoriously unreliable - in particular gaining a reputation for erroneous bulb failure warnings - and from 1990 on the binnacle was redesigned to use analogue gauges.

 Early cars used a two-spoke steering wheel that was later changed for a four-spoke airbag-equipped wheel.
 The glovebox was removed on later cars because of the space occupied when the passenger-side airbag was introduced.
+Starting in 1989, US models were fitted with automatic three point seatbelts due to new legislation.
+These were later replaced with traditional three point seatbelts from 1993 onwards.